WebOfTrustInfo/rwot8-barcelona/draft-documents/Evaluating-social-recovery.md

 - If group members change, the new group's aggregate public key announcement must be signed by both Alice and the old group.

-A major advantage of this scheme is that anonymity of group members is maintained.
+A major advantage of this scheme is that it addresses the case that a key has been compromised.
+Furthermore, anonymity of group members is maintained.
 Nobody but Alice can see which group members created the signature or who the group members are.
 Which makes it difficult for them to be targeted by someone who wanted to impersonate Alice.

 A major disadvantage is that unlike secret sharing schemes like Shamirs, this recovery mechanism requires changes to the system using it.
 It cannot be used for existing systems which have not implemented this mechanism.

-#### Social Identifier Post-Recovery in Offline/Distributed Systems
+#### Social Identifiers Post-Recovery in Distributed Systems

 Since identifiers are recovered by messages signed by a trusted group, in order for the network to learn about changes to an identifier it is important the these recovery messages are propagated.